 9. What happens to the remains after cremation process?

 When the cremation process has finished the ashes are placed on a cooling tray.
-The metals are removed and the ashes are reduced to fine white ash.
-This is bone ash.
+The metals are removed.
+The ashes transferred to a machine that reduces them in size.
+This is bone almost entirely bone matter.

 10. How long after cremation does it take to get the ashes?